cossio/StatPhysCompX/README.md

 This will open a web browser with the Pluto interface.
 You can create a new notebook by clicking on the "New notebook" button.
 You can also open an existing notebook by clicking on the "Open notebook" button and selecting the notebook file.

-### Pluto notebooks

-The following links point to Pluto notebooks.
+The links below point to Pluto notebooks.
 Clicking on a link will open a web page with a static version of the notebook.
 To run the notebook interactively in your computer and edit the code, you can click on the "Edit or run this notebook" button in the top right corner of the page.
 Then click the button where it says "Download this notebook" and save the file in your computer.
 Finally, open the notebook in Pluto to run it.

+## Notebooks

-#### Illustrations of the law of large numbers
+### Illustrations of the law of large numbers

 The law of large numbers states that as the number of trials increases, the sample mean will converge to the expected value.
 This is a fundamental concept in probability and statistics.